 Meringue Cookies are light, crispy sweet treats prepared with just 5 ingredients!
 I prepared the Ghost Meringue Cookies using the French Meringue Technique, which I find the easiest to follow

-Now there are three different kinds of Meringue Cookies – Italian Meringue Cookies, French Meringue Cookies and Swiss Meringue Cookies.
+There are three different kinds of Meringue Cookies - Italian Meringue Cookies, French Meringue Cookies and Swiss Meringue Cookies.

 What I like to make are the French Meringue Cookies since these turns out super light and airy.

 Learn about the different Meringue Cookies

 Italian Meringue Cookies - Sugar syrup is gradually added to egg white while it is whisked to stiff peak.
 Then you shape and bake.

 French Meringue Cookies - These are the most popular ones not only for cookies but also can be used for souffle.
 Granulated sugar is added in interval and whisked until peak stiff is formed.
 It is then shaped and baked.

 Swiss Meringue Cookies - The texture of these meringue cookies are dense.
 White Sugar and egg whites are cooked in a bowl that is placed over a pot of simmering water.
 It is then whisked to form a stiff peak.
 It looks super fine and glossy compared to other two variety, but it also has a much denser texture.

 I started making Meringue Cookies several years back and seeing how much my son loves these, I got into the habit of it of making it every festive season.